Gentle Persuasion: Creative Ways To Get What You Want

 Getty/AnnaStills

 When a person is confident, it often shows—from the way they speak to how they shake someone's hand.
-Positive emotions and self-assuredness have been shown to boost performance at work, school, and other settings.
+Positive emotions and self-assuredness have been shown to boost performance at work, school, and other settings, and to increase a sense of security.
 Having confidence can open doors because it can lead others to trust you and your ability to get the job done.
 If you struggle with your self-esteem, consider practicing self-care, using positive affirmations, or working with a mental health professional.

 Meeting the gaze of an individual you’re attempting to persuade may enhance their perception of your trustworthiness.
 When attempting to convey your ideas or beliefs to someone else, avoid looking down or glancing at your watch frequently.
 Eye contact can communicate respect, a desire to listen, and a genuine interest in connecting with another person.